Omega172/Crush-Crush-Cheat/README.md

 Check out my cheat for <a href="https://github.com/Omega172/Blush-Blush-Cheat/">Blush Blush

+The key to show/hide the GUI is "Insert"

 # Why?
 Before I started this project, I was looking into reverse engineering and hacking Unity games, and I know the best way I learn is by doing